Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 Owners of non-C Corp entities anticipating a large liquidity event may want to consider converting to a C Corp.
 Many business owners may prefer the pass-through deductions and flexible profit allocations of the LLC structure during the early years of a business.
 However, as the business builds momentum, a C Corp structure that is QSBS-eligible could be more attractive for a growing company that may be sold for a large capital gain.

-When it comes to entity conversions or the formation of entities upfront, shareholders should keep in mind that not every state recognizes a QSBS capital gain exemption.
-For example, New York state allows a capital gain exemption, but California and New Jersey do not.
+When it comes to entity conversions or the formation of entities upfront, shareholders should keep in mind that not every state recognizes a QSBS capital gain exclusion.
+For example, New York state allows a capital gain exclusion, but California and New Jersey do not.
 And while converting to a C corporation may be beneficial in some cases, doing so in a state with high local taxes on the C Corp may reduce the appeal of the QSBS benefit.

 Founders should work closely with their advisors to model out the pros and cons of each structure, considering not only the eventual exit strategy, but also annual taxes, double taxation issues, and other considerations.